Chris-Is-Awesome/id2pm/README.md

 ## Installation

 ### Install
-Download `.zip` the latest version from [here](https://github.com/Chris-Is-Awesome/id2pm/releases).
+Download the `id2pm.zip` file in the latest version from [here](https://github.com/Chris-Is-Awesome/id2pm/releases).
 Extract its contents to the directory of your Ittle Dew 2 install: `[Steam games directory]\Ittle Dew 2` and that's it!
 Can configure hotkeys by reading below.

 ### Uninstall
 Right click the game in Steam -> Properties -> Local Files -> Verify integrity of game files...